 The Whistler Film Festival Society (WFFS) is a cultural charitable organization dedicated to advancing the art of film by providing programs that focus on the discovery, development and promotion of talent culminating with a must attend festival for artists, the industry and audiences in Whistler.
 WFFS produces one of Canada’s leading film festivals and industry Summits, plays a leadership role in offering project development programs for Canadian artists, and produces a series of year rounds events and programs that includes screening series and fundraising events.

-WFF’s Summit directly connects to WFF’s slate of project development programs designed to provide creative and business immersion experiences for Canadian artists including the Feature Project Lab, Praxis Screenwriters Lab, Aboriginal Filmmaker Fellowship, Power Pitch, Doc Lab, Digital First Lab, Music Showcase, Stars to Watch and Canon Hi5 Short Film Challenge.
-WFF also collaborates with several industry organizations by hosting specific third party initiatives at the Whistler Summit including the Women in the Director’s Chair Industry Immersion, Women in Film & Television Film Market Preparation Mentorship, and the MPPIA Short Film Award Pitch with the Motion Picture Production Industry Association and Creative BC.
+WFF’s Summit directly connects to WFF’s slate of project development programs designed to provide creative and business immersion experiences for Canadian artists including the Feature Project Lab, Praxis Screenwriters Lab, Aboriginal Filmmaker Fellowship, Power Pitch, Doc Lab, Digital First Lab, Music Showcase, Stars to Watch.
+WFF also collaborates with several industry organizations by hosting specific third-party initiatives at the Whistler Summit including the Women in the Director’s Chair Industry Immersion, Women in Film & Television Film Market Preparation Mentorship, and the MPPIA Short Film Award Pitch with the Motion Picture Production Industry Association and Creative BC.

 Borsos Award for Best Canadian Feature ($15,000 cash prize)

 Post Production prize included from Encore Vancouver

 Best Director of a Borsos Competition Film

 Best Cinematography for a Borsos Competition Film

 Best World Documentary

 Thank you for submitting to the 2017 Whistler Film Festival!

 ALL submissions are accepted via FilmFreeway Online Screener, YouTube or Vimeo link only.
 You will be able to enter this info during the submission page.